DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 //       will contain our uint32_t result.
 ```

-Hopefully you can see now why `lean_glfwInit` has this type signature:
+Now, hopefully you can see now why `lean_glfwInit` has this type signature:
 ```c
 // @[extern "lean_glfwInit"]
 // opaque glfwInit : IO Bool